arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	...
 	````

-1. Now, you will add a configuration resource in the website and add a connection string to the database you have created.

-1. Locate the website resource in the **resources** section.
-Add a new **resources** property inside the website.
+7. Now, you will add a configuration resource in the website and add a connection string to the database you have created.
+To do this, locate the website resource in the **resources** section.
+Add a new **resources** property inside the website, as shown in the following code.

 	<!-- mark:10-12 -->
 	````JavaScript